 Aiken, Augusta & North Augusta Water Heaters

 Many homeowners wait until their water heater fails before shopping for a replacement.
 Because they are in a hurry to regain their hot water supply, they are often unable to take the time to shop for the most energy-efficient unit for their specific needs.
 This is unfortunate because the cost of purchasing and operating Aiken and Augusta water heaters can vary greatly, depending on the type, brand, and model selected and on the quality of the installation.
-To avoid this scenario, you might want to do some research now before you are faced with an emergency purchase.
+To avoid this scenario, you might want to do some research now before you are faced with an emergency purchase or call our Augusta plumber with your questions.
 Familiarize yourself today with the options that will allow you to make an informed decision when the need to buy a new water heater arises.

 Types of Water Heaters Available

 Within the last few years, a variety of Aiken and Augusta water heaters have become available to consumers.
 The following types of water heaters are now on the market: conventional storage, demand, heat pump, tankless coil, indirect, and solar.
 It is also possible to purchase water heaters that can be connected to your home's space-heating system.

 Storage Water Heaters:

 A variety of fuel options are available for conventional storage water heaters electricity, natural gas, oil, and propane.
 Ranging in size from 20 to 80 gallons (75.7 to 302.8 liters), storage water heaters remain the most popular type for residential heating needs in the United States.
 A storage heater operates by releasing hot water from the top of the tank when the hot water tap is turned on.
 To replace that hot water, cold water enters the bottom of the tank, ensuring that the tank is always full.